GenomicsStandardsConsortium/gensc.github.io/mixs6/Air.md

 ### Own

  * [alt](alt.md)  <sub>OPT</sub>
      * Description: Altitude is a term used to identify heights of objects such as airplanes, space shuttles, rockets, atmospheric balloons and heights of places such as atmospheric layers and clouds.
-It is used to measure the height of an object which is above the earth‚Äôs surface.
+It is used to measure the height of an object which is above the earth's surface.
 In this context, the altitude measurement is the vertical distance between the earth's surface above sea level and the sampled position in the air
      * range: [QuantityValue](QuantityValue.md)
      * Example: 100 meter None
  * [barometric_press](barometric_press.md)  <sub>OPT</sub>